 Impalas can be equipped with one of three audio systems.
 A standard six-speaker CD stereo includes an auxiliary jack for iPods or other MP3 players.
 A midlevel system can play MP3-formatted CDs, while a top-end Bose system includes eight speakers and a six-CD changer.

 Under the Hood

-Side curtain-type airbags and seat belt pretensioners are standard.
+Side curtain airbags and seat belt pretensioners for the front seats are standard.
 All-disc antilock brakes are standard on the LT, LTZ and SS.
-Traction control is available.
+Traction control is available, but an electronic stability system is not.
 LATCH child-safety seat attachments go on all second-row seating positions.
-A tire-pressure monitor is standard on models with 17- and 18-inch wheels.
+A tire pressure monitoring system is standard on all models.

 People Who Viewed this Car Also Viewed

 Select up to three models to compare with the 2007 Chevrolet Impala.